Uche Sherif

 Uche Sherif (born September 3, 1983 in Nigeria) is a Nigerian footballer who is currently played for Sharks F.C.

-Trivia

-Formerly has played as a defender for F.C.
+Sherif formerly played as a defender for F.C.
 Ashdod, Israel since the 2005/2006 season, he came to F.C.
 Ashdod from Enyimba International F.C., during that season Sherif was bought by Haim Revivo, who is one of F.C.
 Ashdod owners.
 He was transferred at the end of the season to Julius Berger F.C. and in September 2008 from Sunshine Stars F.C. to Sharks F.C.